 The market is supporting the ESG drive by adding 'ESG ratchets' to most new loans.
 These set a number of pre-defined sustainability KPI's and if met, the coupon is reduced.
-In 2021, we did 25 new loans of which 8 had these ratchets (32%).
-In 2022, we happened to do the same number (25) of new loans, of which 18 had these ratchets (72%).
-We expect near 100% of loans to benefit from these ratchets by 2025.
+In 2023, 18 out of 49 RSLF1 unique borrowers (37%) and 4 out